stakater-archive/StakaterCloudDocs-Archived/content/sre/storage/volume-expander.md

 Example:

-Consider the example where the below annotations configured on persistent volume claim.
+Consider the example where below annotations configured on persistent volume claim.
-    `volume-expander-operator.redhat-cop.io/autoexpand: 'true'`
-    `volume-expander-operator.redhat-cop.io/expand-threshold-percent: "85"`
-    `volume-expander-operator.redhat-cop.io/expand-by-percent: "20"`
-    `volume-expander-operator.redhat-cop.io/polling-frequency: "10m"`
-    `volume-expander-operator.redhat-cop.io/expand-up-to: "1Ti"`

-When the pvc that is configured with the above annotations is mounted on a pod then volume expander watch the PVC because of the annotation `volume-expander-operator.redhat-cop.io/autoexpand` and will expand PVC by 20 percent relevant to the current size on reaching the threshold of 85 percent.
-Volume expander poll the volume metrics after every 10 minutes and then on the bases of `kubelet_volume_stats_used_bytes` and `kubelet_volume_stats_capacity_bytes` takes volume expansion decision.
-When mounted PVC expanded to 1TB then volume expander will not expand PVC further with the error `"no space left on device"` due to the annotation configured on PVC `"volume-expander-operator.redhat-cop.io/expand-up-to: "1Ti"` which means that upper bound for this volume is 1TB.
+    `volume-expander-operator.redhat-cop.io/autoexpand: 'true'` ### Enables the volume-expander to watch on this PVC `volume-expander-operator.redhat-cop.io/expand-threshold-percent: "85"` ### Volume expanded will expand the volume when 85 percent of storage will be used
+    `volume-expander-operator.redhat-cop.io/expand-by-percent: "20"` ### Volume expander will expand PVC by 20 percent when 85 percent of storage will be used
+    `volume-expander-operator.redhat-cop.io/polling-frequency: "10m"` ### Volume expander poll the volume metrics after every 10 minutes
+    `volume-expander-operator.redhat-cop.io/expand-up-to: "1Ti"` ### The upper bound for the volume to be expanded is 1TB